Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 2024 ~1,500,000 ~$3.0B +25%

-Source: USHAS estimates via Turkiye Today.
-Pre-2022 figures are backward-projected estimates.
-COVID-19 impact year 2020 is an approximation based on available reporting.
+Source: USHAS estimates via Türkiye Today.
+Numbers before 2022 are backward-projected estimates.
+The COVID-19 impact year 2020 is an approximation based on available reports.

 Visitor Volume — Visual Chart